|127 Buchanan Hall

 In addition to the academic criteria used as the basis for the admission of students, the University shall consider the following non-academic criteria in deciding whether a student shall be granted admission: whether an applicant has been expelled, suspended, or denied admission or readmission by any other educational institution; whether an applicant has been convicted of a felony or lesser crime involving moral turpitude; whether an applicant’s conduct would be grounds for expulsion, suspension, dismissal or denial of readmission, had the student been enrolled at the University of Oklahoma.
 An applicant may be denied admission to the University if the University determines that there is substantial evidence, based on any of the instances described above, to indicate the applicant’s unfitness to be a student at the University of Oklahoma.

 The University of Oklahoma encourages capable students to seek college credit for knowledge they may have acquired in a variety of ways.
-Complete information on the ways students may establish credit for extra-institutional learning at the University of Oklahoma is found in the brochure Credit by Advanced Standing at the University of Oklahoma.
+Complete information on the ways students may establish credit for extra-institutional learning at the University of Oklahoma is found in the brochure Credit for Prior Learning Assessment at the University of Oklahoma.
 This brochure is available through the Office of Prospective Student Services, the Office of Admissions, and is also available on the Web at http://www.ou.edu/content/admissions/credit_by_advanced.html.

 University of Oklahoma students who are enrolled (or pre-enrolled) and former students who are eligible to re-enroll may take an advanced standing examination for undergraduate credit, provided that they have not been enrolled in the course (or its equivalent) at an institution of college rank, and received a grade other than W. If a student is enrolled in a course in which he or she wishes to establish credit by advanced standing examination, the course must be dropped before any grade other than W is awarded.